 These early signals suggest the drain line may already be partially restricted, even if the problem isn’t consistent yet.

-As the condition progresses, the symptoms become more consistent and easier to recognize.
-These warning signs indicate that the drainage issue is no longer minor and may be affecting overall system performance.
+As this continues, the condition becomes more predictable and easier to recognize, and these warning signs indicate the issue is no longer occasional and may be affecting how efficiently the system handles water flow.

-1. Water Rises in the Sink During Drain Cycles
+1. Water Rises in the Sink During Every Drain Cycle

 2. Sink Drains Slowly Even When Not in Use

-If the sink drains slowly outside of washing machine use, it often indicates buildup inside the pipe, reducing how efficiently water can move through the system.
+If the sink drains slowly outside of washing machine use, it often indicates buildup inside the pipe that reduces how efficiently water can move through the system.
+This behavior aligns with issues like sink gurgling when draining, where airflow disruption and partial blockage affect drainage performance.

 3. Gurgling Sounds Become More Frequent

-Gurgling noises occur when air is forced through water due to pressure changes inside the pipes.
-As the issue worsens, these sounds may become more noticeable and more frequent.
+Gurgling occurs when air is forced through water due to pressure changes inside the pipes, and as the condition develops, these sounds tend to become more frequent and more noticeable.
+At this stage, the system is no longer draining smoothly and is beginning to struggle with airflow balance.

 4. Water Movement Becomes Unstable

-You may notice the water level in the sink rising and falling unevenly instead of draining smoothly.
-This indicates that the system is struggling to handle the flow of water.
+You may notice water levels rising and falling unevenly rather than draining in a steady flow, which indicates that the system is unable to maintain consistent drainage under load.

 5. The Issue Happens Every Time the Machine Runs